|Sydney vs. Toronto||Melbourne vs. Vancouver||Brisbane vs. Calgary||Halifax vs. Wellington|

 |Taipei-Adelaide||October 1, 2018

 |Santiago-Montreal||October 1, 2018

 17 hours, 34 minutes

 The prices were quoted on skyscanner.net on September 18, 2019 and are for information purposes only.
 Prices of flights can and do change depending on the price of oil, whether in high or low season, and multiple other factors which we won’t bore you with not being aviation experts ourselves.
 Please consult with your travel agency and/or Emirates, Air France, Delta, and Air Canada, or any other airline, like Quantas for example.

 Christie Walk by Karen Eliot / Wikimedia Commons / CC BY-SA 2.0

 Habitat 67 by Marc-Andre Derosiers / Wikimedia Commons / CC BY-SA 3.0

-Both Adelaide and Montreal are cheaper, in terms of average rent paid, than their sibling cities in Australia and Canada, but Montreal definitely wins in the rent bargain battle.
-It’s been a relatively cheap city in terms of rent and house prices for a few decades now, and is notably cheaper than cities like Toronto and Vancouver, or Calgary for that matter, although not quite the deal it was a decade or so ago.
+Both Adelaide and Montreal are relatively cheaper, in terms of average rent paid, than their sibling cities in Australia and Canada, but Montreal definitely wins in the rent bargain battle.
+It’s been a relatively cheap city in terms of rent and house prices for a few decades now, and is notably cheaper than cities like Toronto and Vancouver, or Calgary for that matter, although not quite the deal it was a decade and a half ago.